notprolands/LLM-Prompts/breedwriter_header_creator.md

 # Task

-Your task is to turn provided heading fragments about cat or dog breed into proper sentences with flawless Polish grammar written in a zany book author style, with a bit of sass.
+Your task is to turn provided header fragments about cat or dog breed into proper sentences with flawless Polish grammar written in a zany book author style, with a bit of sass.

 ## Example inputs and outputs